midnite8177/ACNHPoker/README.md

 	* Change the Auto-save time detection number.
 Hopefully detect it better.
 	* Minor bugfix here and there for the map dropper.
 	* Added right-click to flag to 20 or 00 in map dropper.
 Also works with area select.
+* R18.4
+	* Update to use v2 villager house (.nhv2)
+	* Fixed a bug where interacting with the villager house might crash the game.
+	* Fixed the Twitch villager inject.

 ## Contributing

 1. Fork it (<https://github.com/KingLycosa/acnhpoker/fork>)